I Want to Get Organized!

 No kidding!
 In my experience that kind of bullying “assistance” doesn’t help anyway.
-All it does is make people lock up!
+All it does is make people shut down.

 The first thing I need to know is, “What is bothering you about this?”

-It might seem like a strange question, if every horizontal surface is a foot deep in papers and clutter, with only paths through it for walking.
-But the important detail is was, “What is bothering YOU about it?”
-This is not my project:
+It might seem like a strange question if every horizontal surface is a foot deep in clutter and every available wall is piled with items with only narrow paths for walking.
+But the important thing is, “What is bothering you?”
+Because it’s not my project.

 The key was doing it her way, her pace, with her goals.
 Because whose project was it?
-That project was HER project.
+It was hers.